Osteoarthritis of the ankle: methods for joint-preservation

 - Cartilage in the ankle is more durable to degrading enzymes.

-- Cartilage in the ankle is able to regenerate slightly better than in the knee.
+- Cartilage in the ankle can regenerate slightly better than in the knee.

 - The talus fits precisely into the talar mortise: Joints with a higher congruency of the joint parts are more resilient to arthritis.